 Venice is a beautiful city, there’s no denying that.
 Not at all.
 It’s also expensive!
 Venice has been on my list of places to visit for, probably years, and when Mr. Actually and I decided to finally book ourselves a weekend, I was excited!
 I was also on a budget.
 I don’t make a ton of money, so being practical when travel is involved really helps me.
 Venice is notoriously pricey, but there are a few things you can do to cut costs.
 First though, let me tell you what we got up to!

-After a selection of pastries and jam for breakfast, off we went, toward San Marco, the main area (and probably most recognizable) parts of Venice.
+The next morning, we headed off toward San Marco, the main area of Venice.
 We walked through the absolutely stunning St. Mark’s Basilica, which left us in awe.
 We arrived a few minutes after opening and it was packed, though we were only queuing for about 5 – 10 minutes!
 The Basilica is easily one of the most incredible buildings I’ve ever seen!

 After walking through the Basilica, we did a drive by of the Bridge of Sighs, and then decided to just wander around.
 Neither one of us had a laundry list of things we had to see, but we just wanted to see where the day took us!